gruenheit/gruenheit.github.io/index.md

 ### Happy Ketosis!

 I'm deep in nutrition and fasting!
-I  eat keto-style try to avoid carbs!
+Therefore I eat keto-style and try to avoid carbs!

 I support #<a href="https://www.qwant.com/?q=%23fridaysforfuture&client=opensearch" title="see current results on qwant">fridaysforfuture</a>.